Polish opposition presidential candidate promises to rebuild ties with EU

 Prime Minister Mateusz Morawiecki, a member of PiS, gave a speech on Saturday accusing Kidawa-Blonska’s Civic Platform party of failing to deliver on policy promises in the past.

-According to opinion polls, Kidawa-Blonska would lose the first leg of the election scheduled for May 10, as the large number of opposition candidates diluted her support.
+According to opinion polls, Kidawa-Blonska would lose the first leg of the election scheduled for May 10, as the large number of opposition candidates have diluted her support.
+There are six candidates running for president’s office.

-But they suggest she would be just 2 percentage points behind in the second, decisive leg of the vote two weeks later.
+But polls suggest she would be just 2 percentage points behind in the second, decisive leg of the vote two weeks later.

-Analysts have said she appeals to both centrists and conservatives, and could still win over some undecided voters.
+Meanwhile, Wladyslaw Kosiniak-Kamysz from the conservative agrarian Polish People’s Party (PSL) who currently ranks third in the race, is the only candidate that would stand a chance to unseat Duda if he made it to the second leg, according to a recent poll.

+For the first round however he is seen scoring 10 percentage points less than Kidawa-Blonska.

+For years, Kaliningrad residents enjoyed a special permission to travel back and forth across the Polish border.
+But Poland suspended that pact in 2016, citing security concerns.

+Poland has long been one of the strongest supporters within the European Union of maintaining sanctions against Russia over its 2014 annexation of Crimea from Ukraine.

-Reporting by Marcin Goclowski; Additional reporting by Alicja Ptak; Editing by Andrew Heavens
+Reporting by Marcin Goclowski and Alicja Ptak; Editing by Andrew Heavens and Clelia Oziel